310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/lets_party.md

 {% endbubble %}

 {% bubble Shinobu %}
-Nihihi, we are monsters, so we should probably not be *too* energetic.
+Nihihi!
+However, we are monsters, so we should probably not be *too* energetic.

 We should be more like Midori-kun; it is much more monster-like to be sluggish and droopy~♪
 {% endbubble %}